 Michael Myers Halloween Bishoujo Statue

-The statue is the latest addition in the Bishoujo line, displaying the classic antagonist who terrified audiences worldwide.
-The blood splattered on the statue's detailed figure nail the impression of Michael Myers, along with the pure evil expression on her face.
-Just like its original movie counterpart, its distinguished features include the look of a villainous killer, the classic Halloween pumpkin and the knife still freshly used from Michael Myers' last murders.
-Last but not least, by its feet is Michael's ghostly white mask behind which he usually hides his face in the movies.
+The statue is the latest addition to the bishoujo figures, displaying the classic antagonist who terrified audiences worldwide.
+The blood splattered on the statue’s detailed figure nail the impression of Michael Myers, along with the pure evil expression on her face.
+Just like its original movie counterpart, its distinguished features include the look of a villainous killer, the classic Halloween pumpkin, and the knife still freshly used from Michael Myers’ last murders.
+Last but not least, by its feet is Michael’s ghostly white mask behind which he usually hides his face in the movies.
 The 4 x 4 x 8 inches collectible is a beautiful homage to the film series and its most famous character.
-The evil murderer's statue weights 1,5 pounds.
+The evil murderer’s statue weighs 1,5 pounds.
 John Carpenter would be proud of the rendering, faithful to the original while adding a touch of originality that makes the statue truly fit in the Bishoujo line.

 The statue is signed Shunya Yamashita, the illustrator behind the Bishoujo line of collectibles.
 While based on Yamashita’s drawing, the statue was manufactured by Kotobukiya and expertly sculpted by Takahashi Masahiro.